mswhitby/classroom/_docs/classes/1st.md

 2. Do you think it’s responsible to make this kind of challenge go viral?
 What might people learn from it—or misunderstand?

 3. What does this say about how trends spread online?
 Is there a connection between entertainment and education?

+Use the C.E.R. structure:

+- Claim – What do you believe?
+- Evidence – What facts or logic back you up?
+- Reasoning – Why does this matter?

 ----